kwoehrer/UPGMA-Phylogeny-Parsimony/README.txt

 How to use:
 	1. Create an inputFile.txt
 		a.
 Format for input file is as follows
-			(integer for number of species) (integer for number of traits in all species) (Species 1 String Name) 0 1 0 1 0 1
+			(integer for number of species) (integer for number of traits per species) (Species 1 String Name) 0 1 0 1 0 1
 			(Species 2 String Name) 1 0 1 0 1 0
 			...